cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/vsphere.md

     * `template` - The virtual machine template from which the server is spawned.
 For more information, see the [Misc section - Virtual machine template](#virtual-machine-template).
     * `cpus` - The number of CPUs.
     * `memory` - The amount of RAM, in MB.
+    * `clone_vm` - The name of virtual machines that you want to clone -don't use it with template as it will have precedence-
+    * `disk_provision_type` - Disk provisioning type if we are using datastore that is not vSan it can be one of these values [thickLazyZeroed, thickEagerZeroed, thin]

 * `networking` - The key-value server networking configuration.
     * `domain` - The DNS suffix to use on this server.